-The purpose of the Central Coast Coalition is to increase the awareness of the US 101 corridor along the central coast as a major economic asset to the regions, the state and the nation, and to secure investments for its improvement.
+The purpose of the Central Coast Coalition (Coalition) is to increase the awareness of the U.S. 101 Corridor along the central coast as a major economic asset to the regions, the state and the nation, and to secure investments for its improvement.
 The Central Coast Coalition is comprised of the Santa Barbara Association of Governments, Council of San Benito County Governments, Transportation Agency of Monterey, San Luis Obispo Council of Governments, Santa Cruz County Regional Transportation Commission, and AMBAG.
-The group has been meeting since 2010 and has worked together to develop and distribute information about the corridor including but not limited to improvement needs, funding options and strategies, as well as economic impacts and benefits.
-Additionally, the group seeks out funding for improvements within the corridor, coordinates with Caltrans District 5 to develop projects, and seeks support from public and private partners to raise awareness about the importance of the corridor.
+The Coalition was formed in 2010 and has worked together to develop and distribute information about the Corridor including but not limited to improvement needs, funding options and strategies, as well as economic impacts and benefits.
+In addition, the Coalition seeks out funding for improvements within the Corridor, coordinates with Caltrans District 5 to develop projects, and seeks support from public and private partners to raise awareness about the importance of the Corridor.
+Caltrans District 5 is developing a U.S. 101 Business Plan to create a multimodal investment strategy that identifies total funding needs, gaps and potential funding sources. with mutual support of the Coalition.